 The 1st challenge: choosing the right family of materials

-Today, there are various intelligent materials (pigments and dyes) on the market.
+Today, there are various intelligent molecules (pigments and dyes) on the market.
 Some smart molecules have been known for decades.
 However, it is important to think carefully before choosing a generation of chameleon materials: thermochromic, photochromic, piezochromic, chemochromic...

 The 2nd challenge: mastering the color change in the finished product